 Car rental companies include Avis, Budget, Hertz, Sixt, Europcar and Airport Rent-a-Car.

 Terminal 2A (Schengen destinations) and 2B (non-Schengen destinations) are close enough to be accessible by foot; there is a covered walkway between these two terminals.
-For transfers between Terminal 1 and 2, the easiest way is with Budapest Airport Minibusz (BAM) which operates a shuttle costing HUF700.
-Taxis are also available and the number 93 bus may also be used.
+All flights are serviced by Terminals 2A and 2B.
+Terminal 1 is no longer serving any flights.

 Facilities include ATMs, bureaux de change, left luggage, first aid, duty-free shops, childcare, post office, chapel, restaurants, tourist information and hotel reservations.
+There are facilities for disabled passengers and wheelchairs are available from the airport help desks; travellers with special needs are advised to contact their airline or travel agent in advance.
 A short walk from Terminal 2 there is an open-air aircraft museum.

-There are parking structures for each terminal, offering express, short-term and long-term parking options.
-Rates are HUF300 for 15 minutes and HUF1,200 for an hour, with a daily maximum charge of HUF9,000.
-The long-stay parking lot charges HUF3,000 for the first day.
+There are dedicated parking structures for each terminal, offering express, short-term and long-term parking options.
+Express parking allows five free minutes if you just need to pick up or drop off a passenger.
+From there, prices escalate to HUF 300 for 15 minutes and HUF 1,200 for an hour, with a daily maximum charge of HUF 9,000.

-Free wifi internet access is available in Terminal 1 and in the SkyCourt area.
+Free wifi is available in all terminals and in the SkyCourt area.